dej0608/terranea/_pages/species.md

 ### Elf

 The betrayal of the elves during the invasion led to a curse that decreases their once several hundred year lifespan to only 50 years.
 This betrayal has made the elves one of the most persecuted peoples in Caius, and they are often treated as second class citizens in many settlements.
-Despite this curse and the disrespect suffered by others, many elves - especically those among the elven nobility - still perceive themselves as a superior race and are unwilling to rely upon the help of others and often deny any intermingling with other races unless it is for the purposes of trade.
+Despite this curse and the disrespect suffered by others, many elves - especially those among the elven nobility - still perceive themselves as a superior race and are unwilling to rely upon the help of others and often deny any intermingling with other races unless it is for the purposes of trade.
 For this reason, mixed race elves are exceptionally rare - limited only to special circumstances or those born to elves in exile.
 All elves suffer from this curse regardless of subrace (High elf, Wood elf, Dark elf/Drow, Eladrin, Shadar-kai, etc.).

 There are many factions of elves spread across Aeros who seek to end the curse, and each faction has a unique strategy for doing so that can sometimes cause disagreements within a group.
 Some of the more purist societies lean on strategies of selective breeding to try and maintain the bloodline, while others utilize more scientific methods of extending their lifespan, utilizing necromancy or artificer prosthetics.

 ### Fairy